TERREMEMBER/znbase/docs/content/v2.0/architecture/2dc-deployments.md

 ![2DC initialize consumer and producer](/images/architecture/cdc-2dc/2DC-step1-initialize.png)

-The **sink replication consumer** and the **source replication producer** are distributed, scale-out services that run on each node of the sink and source YugabyteDB clusters, respectively.
+The **sink replication consumer** and the **source replication producer** are distributed, scale-out services that run on each node of the sink and source ZNbaseDB clusters, respectively.
 In the case of the *source replication producer*, each node is responsible for all of the source tablet leaders that it hosts (note that the tablets are restricted to only those that participate in replication).
 In the case of the *sink replication consumer*, the metadata about which sink node owns which source tablet is explicitly tracked in the system catalog.

 Note that the sink clusters can fall behind the source clusters due to various failure scenarios (for example, node outages or extended network partitions).
 Upon healing of the failure conditions, continuing replication may not always be safe.
 In such cases, the user needs to bootstrap the sink cluster to a point from which replication can safely resume.
 Some of the cases that arise are shown diagrammatically below: